Tim McCormick: Personal life

-McCormick holds a bachelor's degree in communications from Michigan.
-He has worked as a consultant with NBA players over the last two decades teaching strategies to improve performance.
-He also runs the NBA Players Association's TOP 100 Basketball Camp for the elite 100 high school players in the nation.
+McCormick holds a bachelor's degree in communications from the University of Michigan.
+He has historically worked as a consultant with NBA players, teaching them strategies to improve their performance.
+He also runs the NBA Players Association's TOP 100 Basketball Camp for the top 100 high school players in the nation.

-He is the author of "Never Be Average."
+He is the author of Never Be Average.

 McCormick provides color analysis as a broadcaster for ESPN and NBCSN.
 He and his wife Michelle live in West Bloomfield, Michigan with their two children.